AntelopeIO/leap/README.md

 1. A build folder, where the binaries you need to install will be built to.
 1. The number of jobs or CPU cores/threads to use (note the [jobs flag](#step-3---build) warning above).

 > 🔒 You do not need to run this script with `sudo` or as root.
+On Debian-family operating systems such as Ubuntu, the script will determine if all package dependencies are installed and only invoke aptitude if you are missing packages.
+In that case, you may be prompted for your password if aptitude needs additional permissions from `sudo`.
+You should not run this script with `sudo` or as root because you do not need to.

 For example, the following command runs the `pinned_build.sh` script, specifies a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds the packages using all of your computer's CPU threads:
 ```bash